Staff & Advisory Board

 Michelle Menzies is a doctoral candidate at the University of Chicago, and a former Fulbright New Zealand Fellow.
 Her dissertation “Archives of Experience: Toward a Digital Aesthetics” re-reads Henri Bergson’s philosophy of intuition and movement to argue a definition of cinema expanded beyond the apparatus.
 Broader research interests coalesce around aesthetics, phenomenology, critical theory, and histories of media in relation to film, poetics, and contemporary art, with a particular emphasis on traditions surrounding the Frankfurt School and French post-structuralism.
 Michelle is a graduate of the Elam School of Fine Arts, University of Auckland, and was co-initiator of the Window art project in Auckland, NZ (2001-6).
 She has taught at The School of the Art Institute of Chicago and the University of Chicago.
 Recent projects include the exhibition/symposium Phenomenologies of Projection, Aesthetics of Transition: Anthony McCall 1970-79, 2001— (2012), and a catalogue text on Billy Apple (2009).
 She is an occasional contributor to Flash Art and Artforum magazines, and a fellow of the newly formed New Zealand India Research Institute.

-Andy Cummins’ role is one of gallery co-ordinator and technician in relation to the installation and maintenance of exhibitions.
-He also assists Rebecca Rice in the ongoing management of the Victoria University of Wellington’s art collection.
+Andy Cummins is the Adam Art Gallery’s technician, installation co-ordinator, and is in charge of exhibition maintenance.
+He also assists Abi Jung-Pugh in the ongoing management of the Victoria University of Wellington’s art collection.

 *We are very pleased to announce that Laura Preston, previously Curator at the Adam Art Gallery (2008-2012) has been appointed the inaugural Adam Art Gallery curator-at-large.
 From her base in Europe she will be working with us for one year to realise and help develop aspects of our programme and to offer on-the-spot insights into the art scenes she is encountering.